-One category of developer changes is to set up and maintain channel configuration.
-Channel configuration is not accessed through the brX UI but through the Site Management API.
-However, even though the channel configuration is not managed through the UI, it still affects the output of the Delivery API, in the context of the development project in use, so developers can see the effect of their changes in the Experience manager.
+One category of developer changes is to set up and maintain site configuration.
+Site configuration is either accessed through the Bloomreach Content UI using the Site development app or through the Site Management API.
+Site configuration affects the output of the Delivery API, in the context of the development project in use, so developers can see the effect of their changes in the Experience manager app.

 The Site Management API can be accessed at

-There is a Swagger UI for exploring and exercising the Site Management API.
-You can access it at
+There is an API Reference for exploring and trying out the Site Management API.

 The Site Management API is a protected management API.
 All management APIs are exposed at